GDSC-CAU/Carbon-Hero/README.md

 ### How it works?
 This is a web game for desktop users.
 The web page is supported by SSR(Server Side Rendering),
-and it is served by Google Cloud Run.
+and it is served by Vercel.
 The Web application is built with React.js and Next.js.
 The user data are stored in Realtime Database on Firebase.
 The static files such as images are stored in Firestore on Firebase.